-Summit's ConciergeClass cabins measure 191 square feet and are located in prime locations on Decks 6 through 9 (almost all aft rooms are within this class).
-Passengers who book these cabins receive a number of added perks, including a welcome bottle of sparkling wine, a pillow menu, daily fresh fruit, nightly hors d'oeuvres, use of binoculars, Hansgrohe shower heads and an expanded room service breakfast menu.
-Also included are priority check-in, priority embarkation and disembarkation at each port, shoe-shine service, a Celebrity Cruises tote bag and use of a golf umbrella and binoculars.
-In 2012, Celebrity expanded the ConciergeClass services to include an exclusive pre-departure lounge with free coffee and juices.
+Concierge Class cabins are 191 square feet and are located in prime locations on Decks 6 through 9 (almost all aft rooms are within this class).
+Passengers who book these cabins receive a number of added perks, including a welcome bottle of sparkling wine, pillow menu, daily fresh fruit, afternoon hors d'oeuvres, use of binoculars, Hansgrohe-brand shower heads and an expanded room service breakfast menu.
+Also included are priority check-in, priority embarkation and disembarkation at each port, a Celebrity Cruises tote bag and use of a golf umbrella and binoculars, as well as access to an exclusive pre-departure lounge with free coffee and juices.

-At 195 square feet, AquaClass cabins are just slightly larger than the ConciergeClass cabins and offer many of the same perks, but also include daily complimentary bottles of Evian, freshly brewed iced tea and a personal spa concierge who is on hand to arrange spa treatments.
-Passengers booked in these cabins also have complimentary access to the spa-inspired Blu restaurant and the Persian Garden thermal suite, where they can use the aromatherapy saunas and steam rooms.
+At 195 square feet, AquaClass cabins are slightly larger than Concierge Class cabins and offer many of the same perks but include daily complimentary bottles of Evian, freshly brewed iced tea and a personal spa concierge who is on hand to arrange spa treatments.
+Passengers booked in these cabins get complimentary access to the spa-inspired Blu restaurant and the Persian Garden thermal suite, where they can use the aromatherapy saunas and steam rooms.
 AquaClass cabins are spread throughout the ship on Decks 9 and 11.